MyutVoilim/MyutVoilim/README.md

 <b>Overview:</b> A relational database crafted to streamline operations for an ATV repair shop.
 Meant to replace their cumbersome physical logging system with a user friends system that allows the client to quickly find customers and their associated repairs.

 <b>Features:</b>
-- Customer information management to quickly store and retrieve customer details
+- <b>Customer Information Management:</b> Efficient storage and retrieval system for customer details, streamlining client management.
-- Logging of ATV vehicle information, Repairs, and other services
+- <b>ATV Information and Repair Logging:</b> Comprehensive logging of ATV details, repair history, and other services for easy reference.
-- Easy navigation from customer to associated ATVs or ATVs to associated customers.
+- <b>Seamless Navigation:</b> Intuitive interface enabling quick links between customers and their respective ATVs, and vice versa.
-- Ability to print forms for physical backups
+- <b>Print Functionality:</b> Option to generate printouts for physical record-keeping and backup purposes.

 <b>Challenges Overcome:</b>
-- <b>Client Collaboration:</b> Worked closely with the client to ensure the system met their specific needs.
-Involved in extensive planning and iterative feedback sessions to fine-tune the system's features and functionalities.
+- <b>Client Collaboration:</b> Engaged in continuous dialogue with the client, focusing on detailed planning and iterative feedback to tailor the system precisely to their needs.
-- <b>Business Requirements Analysis:</b> Focused on aligning the database design with the practical business requirements of the repair shop.
+- <b>Business Requirements Analysis:</b> Conducted thorough analysis to ensure the database design aligns with the specific operational needs of the ATV repair shop.
-- <b>System Design and Presentation:</b> Carefully designed the system with an emphasis on usability, and actively involved the client in the design process to incorporate their feedback and additional functionality requirements.
+- <b>System Design and User Experience:</b> Prioritized ease of use in system design, involving the client throughout the development process to integrate their insights and evolving requirements.

 # A Little More About Me 🙋‍♂️

-I’m individual that enjoys and even thrives in problem solving.
-Whether that be games, philosophy, and most enjoyably software development.
-Much like any puzzle, once solved you not only learn the solution but get a progressively better at fundamentally understanding the mechanics as play.
-Each new challenge is an opportunity to develop my understanding and broaden my perspective; This is a philosophy I hold deep to my heart in everything that I do.
+I am deeply passionate about problem-solving, finding joy in what that brings from anything to games, philosophy, and especially software development.
+Much like any puzzle, once solved you not only learn the solution but deepen a fundamental understanding to apply to your next puzzle.
+I approach every challenge as an opportunity to expand my knowledge and perspectives, a philosophy I apply wholeheartedly to all aspects of my life.

 <b>Some Things I Like</b>
 - VR 🕶️